Yorkcla/yorkcla.github.io/_news/announcement_5.md

 related_posts: false
 ---

-part of my master's study has been accepted for 2024 AES automotive audio conference 👍🏻
+my master's study has been accepted for a conference 👍🏻